rijjafarhan/nestProject/README.md

 2- Save Deal
 3- Send to F&I
 4- Create Make Ready Ticket
-5- send  ticket to make ready
+5- Send  ticket to make ready
-6- can Add Comments/Missing Docs
+6- Can Add Comments/Missing Docs
 7- Can edit a deal

 # FINANCE MANAGER
-1- can manualy enter Info into Contract Status
+1- Can manualy enter Info into Contract Status
 2- Mark as Finance Complete
 3- Send deal to Accountant